 For buyers, the fee is 0.5% or $500, whichever amount is greater.
 Registration on the site is free.

 One of the most challenging tasks facing a young investor is the question of capital.
 Where to find money for the purchase?

-A higher upfront capital payment and higher interest rates indicate that lenders consider investment properties a more significant risk when compared to mortgage for traditional homes.
+A higher upfront capital payment and higher interest rates indicate that lenders consider investment properties a more significant risk when compared to mortgages for traditional homes.

 Most customers who purchased properties on Roofstock came back primarily due to their stable team.